SchlossVRL/coloremoblues/README.md

 `T_Equilum2HS.csv`: Happy/sad ratings for each participant in the supplementary experiment (Appendix), in wide format.

+`EquilumAnalyze.R`: R script that runs linear mixed effects models in Experiment 2 and the supplementary experiment in the Appendix.

 ---
 used in for forward-stepping multiple linear regression in SPSS (same data in both files).
 Analyses are run using `ColorEmoExp1+2_Regression.sps`